Opioid Facts

 • Reach out to your Regional Public Health Network to find out how to access lock boxes and safe disposal kits and to connect to other resources to prevent substance misuse.

+Want to learn more about safe disposal?
 Watch our Safe Medication Storage playlist – This series of videos about how to store, use and dispose of medications in the home were created by the Community Anti-Drug Coalitions of America (CADCA) / AmerisourceBergen Foundation.
 These videos are for anyone who is looking to learn more about safe practices with medication, particularly parents, caregivers, and grandparents.

 • Face becomes extremely pale and/or feels clammy to the touch